mongodb/mongo-perf/setup/README.md

 ##### <a name="generating"></a>Generating Data
 Now, you are ready to push some test data into mongod.
 In the mongo-perf repo, there is a file called `loader.py` which can be used to generate simulated data (by default, it produces 30 days worth of data &ndash; current day inclusive).

-The tests take a bit of time to run so you can just shorten the period of data generated (see line `113` of `loader.py`) to just a couple of days (use `for time in xrange(-3, 2)`) and run the script to generate test data.
+The tests take a bit of time to run so by default, we only generate enough data to run analysis on (see line `113` of `loader.py`).
+Run `python loader.py` to generate test data.

 Once this has completed, navigate to `http://localhost:8080` to see the generated data.